abs2000/ROS_Beginner_Teaching_Materials/Essential Files.md

 Aims:

-* Understand the basics of each of the file types in your repository
+* Be familiar with some of the main file types in your repository
-* Know where to go to learn how to develop/create your own files
+* Know where to go to learn how to develop/create your own nodes and files
 * Know how you would go about making your own package

 ## Concepts to understand